qgrid/qgrid.github.io/source/feature/data-rows.md

 ## How to make rows frozen?

-Use `row` model to make rows frozen.
+Use `row` state in the q-grid model to control which rows to pin.

 ```typescript
 @Component({